Tukuyu: Topography

-The dormant volcano of Mount Rungwe, rising to 2,961 metres above sea level rises above the town, a part of the Great Rift Valley.
+The dormant volcano of Mount Rungwe, rising to 2,961 m above sea level rises above the town, a part of the Great Rift Valley.
 Much of the mountain's area contains forest reserve, established as reserve by the British in 1949.
 Rungwe has unbroken 10−15 m closed-canopy forest up to the treeline at 2600 m, and is home to numerous important bird species.
-The bamboo zone starts at 1,900 metres, and bamboo wood is extensively used by local people.
+The bamboo zone starts at 1,900 m, and bamboo wood is extensively used by local people.
 The mountain forest has spiritual significance for the Wanyakyusa people (locally called 'Isyeto').
 A lava flow from Mount Rungwe formed a natural bridge called Daraja la Mungu or the "Bridge of God" on the Kiwira River, which is fast-flowing and borders the Ileje mountain ranges.
 Other notable topographic features are the Masoko Crater and the Kaporogwe Falls.
 Rungwe's ridge falls north-west to merge into the Poroto Mountains.

 In and around Tukuyu there are some notable but very slight tremors due to the volcanic nature of the region.
 About 30 km away at Kyejo, carbon dioxide oozes out from the earth, proving the region has not-so-dormant volcanic activity.

 The area can produce spectacular short-lived thunderstorms.
 The yearly temperature for the entire Rungwe district ranges from a maximum of 27 °C during November and December to a minimum of about 5 °C during June and July.
 But one has to be cautious, because even in the hottest season the temperature difference between day and night is around 10 °C. The wettest period for Tukuyu is in the period of November to April, where rain, sometimes in sleet, may rain for days on end.
 June to September, however, is relatively dry and sunny.

 To the east of the town is the Kipengere Range of mountains, better known as the Livingstone Range, beyond which the land becomes incredibly harsh and mountainous.